pelagia123/todo-list-tutorial/component.md

 Interpolation is one of the strongest, most basic features in Angular.
 It has existed from the very beginning of Angular - in the first version \(AngularJS\).
 It makes it really simple to insert dynamic data into the view.

-In this component, the expression is simply the member of the component class, `title`. **Let's try to change it.** Try out the following and see the result in the browser. \(With every change you make in the file, the browser will refresh automatically!\)
+In this component, the expression is simply the member of the component class, `title`. **Let's try to change it.** Try out the following and see the result in the browser. \(With every change you save in the file, the browser will refresh automatically!\)

 * Remove the curly braces and keep just the content `title`.
 * Put the curly braces back and replace the content with some mathematical expression, for example: `{{ 2 + 2 }}`. \(The spaces are not mandatory, they just make the code more readable.\)